Waku, the minimal React frameworkWaku

 Server-side rendering

 Waku provides static prerendering (SSG) and server-side rendering (SSR) options for both layouts and pages including all of their server and client components.
-SSR is a distinct concept from RSC.
+Note that SSR is a distinct concept from RSC.

 tl;dr: